Which Courts deal with children proceedings and which should you apply to?

 A Google search should relatively easily identify the nearest family court centre to you (usually based in a County Court).
 As a preliminary starting point therefore, this would be potentially the most suitable court to instigate an application.

-- The parent without the care of the children may be in a better position practically to travel for the purposes of attendance at court hearings without the requirement to secure and provide for child care; and
+- The parent without the care of the children may be in a better position practically to travel for the purposes of attending at court hearings without the requirement to secure and provide for child care; and

-Whilst there is no certainty that a court would agree to a transfer of a case from one location to another, it is worth bearing this in mind as such a transfer does inevitably lead to some delay in the progression of the case.
+Whilst there is no certainty that a court would agree to a transfer of a case from one location to another, it is worth bearing this in mind as such a transfer would inevitably lead to some delay in the progression of the case.
 If you’re unsure about the process, please do get in touch.

 This article is part of a series on Private Family Law and Children Law proceedings.
 If you would like to learn more about the rules around parental responsibility, contact, holidays and arrangements for separated parents, please click here for the full series.